smukkejohan/RTIMULib/README.md

 ## Release history

+### November 18 2014 - 4.2.0

+Add the IMU axis rotation capability to better handle IMUs in non-standard orientations.
+See http://wp.me/p4qcHg-cO for more details of how to use this capability.

 ### November 14 2014 - 4.1.0

 Corrected some problems with the continuous gyro bias update system.
 There is a new function in RTIMU called setGyroContinuousLearningAlpha() that allows the continuous learning rate to be set.
 RTIMULIB uses a rapid learning rate to collect the initial gyro bias data but then uses a much slower rate for continuous tracking of bias.
 This function allows the rate to be set if necessary - values can be between 0.0 and 1.0.
 Setting it to 0.0 turns off continuous learning completely so that gyro bias calculation only occurs during the rapid learning period.